 Friedrich Froebel - Schwarzburg

-The house of Schwarzburg is one of the oldest and noblest in Thuringia.
+The house of Schwarzburg was one of the oldest and noblest in Thuringia.
 Tradition traces its descent from Widukind and the kings of the Franks.
-Its historical ancestors were the counts of Kaefernburg, from whom the counts of Schwarzburg sprang about the beginning of the I3th century.
+Its historical ancestors were the counts of Kaefernburg, who were fiefs of the Abbey of Hersfeld.
+By 1184 the family held Kaefernburg, Schwarzburg, Blankenburg and Konigsee and later acquired Sondershausen, Rudolstadt and Frankenhausen.

 The name Guenther became the distinctive name for the members of this house.
-Various subdivisions and collateral lines were formed.
+Various subdivisions and collateral lines were formed, including Schwarzburg-Arnstadt and Schwarzburg-Blankenburg.
+Between 1231 and 1357 the Schwarzburg-Blankenburg line held the Greifenstein castle near Bad Blankenburg.
+Günther von Schwarzburg (1304 - 1349) was the younger son of Henry VII count of Blankenburg.
+Günther distinguished himself as a soldier and in 1347 he was elected Emperor in Frankfurt, after Edward III of England had declined.
 By 1599 all were extinct except Schwarzburg-Sondershausen and Schwarzburg-Rudolstadt.
 Count Guenther XL, who died in 1552, was the last common ancestor of both lines.

-The possessions of the house of Schwarzburg consist of the upper barony in Thuringia, on the Gera, Ilm and Saale, and the lower barony on the Wipper and Helbe.
+The possessions of the house of Schwarzburg consisted of the upper barony in Thuringia, on the Gera, Ilm and Saale, and the lower barony on the Wipper and Helbe.

 Both Schwarzburg-Sondershausen and Schwarzburg-Rudolstadt were raised to the dignity of imperial prince and in 1713 a treaty of mutual succession was made between the two families.
 In 1807 both entered the Confederation of the Rhine and became sovereign states.
 Both states entered the German League and were principalities and independent members of the German empire until 1918.